 RHA launches it's most ambitious project Mission100k partnering with Zomato, Uber and Scoopwhoop to unite Indian and Pakistani students to serve 100,000 people on Independence Day.
 RHA features in the ‘Play for a Cause’ campaign and is supported by Farhan Akhtar, MLTR, Parikrama and few other awesome people.

-With 6,715 Robins and half a million people served – the army streamlines its processes to set up hyper-local chapters.
+With 6,715 Robins and over one million people served – the army streamlines its processes to set up hyper-local chapters.
 Focus is to now grow with students, rural India and more countries.
 Watch this space for more.